Skip to content

 moltnet node start ./MoltnetNode

 Plaintext token configs must be private files, not symlinks, and not group/world-readable.
-Moltnet rejects insecure Moltnet, MoltnetNode, and bridge config files when they contain plaintext tokens.
+Moltnet rejects insecure Moltnet, MoltnetNode, bridge config, and client config files when they contain plaintext tokens.

 Prefer one of these deployment shapes: